tealeeseng/ros2learn/README.md

 This is NOT the official ros2learn repo.
-Our robotic workspace can be found at https://github.com/XiaoyanYang2008/ros2learn/tree/dashing/robot_ws We are grateful for Acutronic Robotics work!
+Our robotic workspace can be found at https://github.com/XiaoyanYang2008/ros2learn/tree/dashing/robot_ws

+We are grateful to Acutronic Robotics work!

 <a href="http://www.acutronicrobotics.com"><img src="https://github.com/AcutronicRobotics/gym-gazebo2/blob/dashing/imgs/alr_logo.png" align="left" width="190"></a>